marcgg/marcgg.github.com/_posts/2023-03-12-opinion-documents.md

 ## Closing

-Of course this is not the only way I share my opinions, this is just one tool amongts many that I'll use when I see a debate go on for too long, or when too many people are involved in a decision.
+Of course this is not the only way I share my opinions, and I would advise against going with this approach every signle time.
+This is just one tool amongst many that I'll use when I see a debate go on for too long, or when too many people are involved in a decision.

 If this seems interesting to you, it's really easy to try.
 Next time you see a debate going on for a bit too long, create a quick document and see how it goes!